BiteDasher/skuf/README.md

 - Password for `root` and `test` users in `arch.ext4` is `0000`

-- If you enter something incorrectly while entering SMB address, user credentials, etc. at [step 1](#Step-1-Loading-kernel-and-initramfs-from-SMB-server) and fall into the interactive shell, write `reboot -f`.
+- If you enter something incorrectly while entering SMB address, kernel path, etc. at [step 1](#Step-1-Loading-kernel-and-initramfs-from-SMB-server) and fall into the interactive shell, write `reboot -f`.
 No, **you cannot restart the script**.
 Train your attention.

 - If the client computer has `UEFI`, you can install `SKUF` on a `FAT32 EFI` partition so you don't have to use a USB flash drive/CD/DVD.
 To do this, mount `skuflinux-smth.iso` somewhere (like /mnt), then copy `/mnt/skuf/boot/x86_64/{vmlinuz-linux,initramfs-linux.img}` to `FAT32 EFI` partition and execute `efibootmgr -c -d /dev/sdX -p Y -u 'initrd=\initramfs-linux.img' -l '\vmlinuz-linux' -L 'SKUF'` where */dev/sdX* is the target disk and *Y* is the target `FAT32 EFI` partition number.